 There are some fantastically well known Spanish celebrations.
 Locals and foreigners alike flock to join and partake in the fun.
 The best-known examples are the incredibly messy La Tomatina and the widely known Pamplona Bull Run.

 There are many festivals that take place throughout the year and it can be challenging to keep track of them all.
 So we’ve compiled a list of famous Spanish festivals so that you can plan your holiday to fit in your favourites.
+Just be sure to bring along a great travel camera.

 1. La Tomatina